1

 Don't wait to file your claim

 The quickest and easiest way to file your claim is online through MyUI+.
-You can also file via phone by calling 303-318-9000, though you will encounter a wait time to speak to a representative.
+You can also file via phone by calling 303-318-9000.
+Please be aware: you will encounter a wait time to speak with a representative.
 You should file the next day after your last day of work.
+If you are furloughed and believe you may need unemployment insurance benefits, we suggest that you file as soon as possible after your last day of work.
+You may not get payment for weeks prior to the date you file the claim.

 Sign up and verify your identity through ID.me